realm/jazzy/README.md

   that appears as just `method(param1:)` in the rendered page.
 * \`\`\<doc:method(_:)-e873\>\`\` - a link to a specific overload of `method(_:)`.
   Jazzy can't tell which overload you intend and links to the first one.

+If your documentation is for multiple modules then symbol name resolution works approximately as though all the modules have been imported: you can use \`TypeName\` to refer to a top-level type in any of the modules, or \`ModuleName.TypeName\` to be specific.
+If there is an ambiguity then you can use a leading slash to indicate that the first part of the name should be read as a module name:
+\`/ModuleName.TypeName\`.

 ### Math